 Please refer to the following link for each program available at Black Flag.

-What makes CrossFit and your approach towards implementing it different than other styles of training?
+What makes your approach towards implementing it different than other styles of training?

 Do you have any recommendations on what I should eat?